pbarrett520/closer/README.md

 - **Docker Desktop** (running)
 - **Python 3.8+**
 - **API Keys**: OpenAI + Brave Search
+- **Comfort with terminal interfaces** and configuration files

+*If Docker configs and API endpoints feel foreign, Closer probably isn't for you yet.
+The technical barrier is intentional—intimacy requires commitment to the setup ritual.*

 ### 1. Clone & Configure
 ```bash